 Frequency Capping – A limit placed on how many times an individual user will see a given ad from a given campaign within a specific timeframe.

 Banner Burnout – A psychological phenomenon whereby users become habituated to a particular ad, ad type, or ad position and mentally overlook it entirely.
-When one is experiencing “Banner Blindness,” they continue to see the ads – but the ads are extremely ineffective.
+When one is experiencing “Banner Blindness,” he continues to see the ads – but the ads are extremely ineffective.

 Frequency Capping can also prevent wasted ad spend on a user that won’t convert.
-Further, it protects an advertiser’s brand by not letting the advertisements become annoying.
+Lastly, it protects an advertiser’s brand by not letting advertisements become annoying.